 It helps to know exactly what your recipients see, especially before you send to a big list.
-This is the redemption flow from their side.
+This page walks through the recipient's side — what shows up in their inbox, what the redemption page looks like, what they do, and what emails they get afterward.

 #1.
 The invite arrives